AtmaTek/WorldsCollide/beta_readme.txt

 4) -frw for "Removes only the worst flashes from animations.
 Ex: Learning Bum Rush, Bum Rush, Quadra Slam/Slice, Flash, etc." or
    -frm for "Removes most flashes from animations.
 Includes Kefka Death."
+5) -fc to Fix Capture Bugs (multi-steal not giving more than 1 item and weapon specials not proccing)

 Other changes:
 - Feature: Magitek is now a -com option (it's 29) and will show up in Random/Random Unique